smartclean/smartclean.github.io/docs/incidentsSummaryDetails.md

 **Total Time Spent**: Total time taken to complete incidents as well as tasks.<br />
 **SLA Violation**: SLA is violated when workorder is not completed within the stipulated time.<br />

+## Important Notes

+**How do open incidents affect the KPIs?**<br />

+Open incidents are resolved directly by the FM app.

+- Open incidents will be shown as "Open" in the incident tile if not *Resolved* by someone.
+- Open incidents do not contribute towards "Total Time Spent" and "Avg.
+Response Time" tiles.
+- Hypothetically, if a property was using only the FM app to mark the incident as *Resolved*.
+Then "Avg.
+Resolution Rate" would always be 100%.
+- Open incidents still contribute towards the count.
+For example: "Total No. Of Workorders", "No. Of Workorders - By Type and Zone", "Incidents by Priority", "Incidents by Status", "Incidents by Resolver", "Incidents by Type" and "Incidents by Zone" have open incidents included in them.
+- Open incidents do not contribute towards SLA violations as they were not allocated to anyone.

 ## FAQs

 1. **Do Workorders include both incidents and scheduled tasks?**<br />